regen-network/regen-ledger/docs/regen-ledger/README.md

 ### Groups Module

 ::: tip COMING SOON
-The first official version of the group module will be included in the next release of Cosmos SDK (v0.44) and then included in Regen Ledger v3 for release on [Regen Mainnet](/getting-started/live-networks.md#regen-mainnet).
+A beta version of the group module is currently available in experimental builds of Regen Ledger and on [Hambach Testnet](/getting-started/live-networks.md#hambach-testnet).
 :::

 ### CosmWasm

 ::: tip COMING SOON
-CosmWasm will be integrated after Regen Ledger v3.
+CosmWasm support will soon be made available in experimental builds of Regen Ledger and on [Hambach Testnet](/getting-started/live-networks.md#hambach-testnet).
 :::